 Constipation is caused by the anesthesia in your system after surgery.
 Most patients are able to have a bowel movement within the first few days after surgery.
 Those who are unable to make a bowel movement by day 3 should contact their physician for further treatment instructions.

 If stool softeners have not worked, the next step would be to drink a glass of prune juice daily until on a normal cycle and take an over-the-counter suppository laxative.
 If still unable to make a bowel movement within 24 hours repeat instructions.
 If you are still unable to make a bowel movement by day 5 you need to go to an urgent care.

 - Difficulty with arm motion

-Treatment: Scar formation can take up to 1-2 years before its completed.
-We recommend After surgery Dr. Cruise may recommend ScarLess if needed.
+Scar formation can take up to 1-2 years before the process is fully completed.
+Dr. Cruise may recommend ScarLess if needed.